 The rise of very large constellations and other innovations, such as active debris removal or on-orbit servicing procedures means ever more data of space is going to be needed to keep track of the increasing burden placed on the orbital environment.
 Participants will examine the need for corroborated information which removes as much ambiguity as possible about the position of objects in orbit is crucial to both safe and sustainable satellite operations.
 The course will discuss and evaluate the considerable barriers that exist to obtaining a more complete picture of this information.

 Participants will then discuss the need for both codification of the norms for safe sustainable satellite operations and clarity on protocols for evidence gathering in cases where a collision has resulted in damage to a space asset and fault may be an issue.
-This discussion will identify that a way in which this could be achieved is through using “space law games”, which combine military war gaming and legal mooting.
+This discussion will identify that a way in which this could be achieved is using “space law games”, which combine military war gaming and legal mooting.
 In these games, fictional scenarios could highlight some of the key operational and legal issues that might need to be dealt with.
 By identifying the data gaps in the fictional ‘law game’ scenario will help locate possible areas of enhancement in SSA capacity and gaps in evidential quality data from space.
 Identifying the war-gaming methodology for the simulation, and the need for distinct ‘games’ in different orbits is crucial as these will provide the data for the legal phase of the ‘Law Games’.
 Given the total absence of litigation in respect of fault in space, the paper will demonstrate how the space law games will try and highlight ways to fill the data gap that currently exists in orbital operations.

 At the end of the course, participants will be invited to evaluate legal responses to new developments such as on-orbit servicing and active debris removal in LEO as well as mining and tourism in space, and, managing environmental issues in space through the lens of liability and the lessons that can be learned by employing a war-gaming approach.
 They will examine the challenges and opportunities for space governance posed by commercial activity of companies in an area where more traditional state and business organizations are facing competition from small and medium size companies.

-A: Space Domain Awareness (SDA) Workshop
+B: Space Domain Awareness (SDA) Workshop

-Wiley Larson, CEI
+Wiley Larson, Managing Editor, CEI

 Pamela Magee, Editor, Space Technology Series